VAID: Indexing View Designs in Visual Analytics System: Preliminary Study

-The workshop study exhibits the limitations of existing taxonomies, which motivates us to continuously improve and propose better visualization specifications. \begin{compactenum}[\bf R1:] \item \textbf{Integration of data and visualization.} Data and Visualization are the most preferred by users.
-Besides, all users' comments on data and visualization mention the relations between data and visual channels, namely, visual encodings.
+We derived three key requirements for improving the current index design according to the findings: \begin{enumerate}[label=\textbf{R\arabic*:}] \item \textbf{Integration of data and visualization.} Data and Visualization are the most preferred.
+All users' comments on data and visualization mention the relations between data and visual channels, namely, visual encodings.
 The indication of visual encodings can help users better understand how the data can be applied to the design.
-Inspired by the comments, we aim to propose an efficient method to describe the visual encodings in VA designs. \item \textbf{Specification of visualization composition.} Many VA designs are composited visualizations, where composition relationships such as layouts are important in human understanding.
-For example, a common VA technique is the ``glyph scatterplot'' which each point is represented by a glyph.
+Inspired by the comments, we aim to propose an efficient method to describe the visual encodings in view designs. \item \textbf{Description of visualization composition.} Many view designs are composite visualizations, and the composition reflects the data relationship between visual elements.
+For example, a common VA technique is the ``glyph scatterplot'' where each scatter is represented by a glyph for additional multi-dimension attributes.
 Such relationships are hard to describe using existing methods.
-Additional specifications on such a relationship are required. \item \textbf{More detailed descriptions of analytical tasks.} Users' difficulties in mapping real analytical questions to low-level tasks might be because of the lack of ``action'' or high-level tasks, such as summarize, compare, and explore~\cite{brehmer2013multi}.
+Additional descriptions of such a relationship are required. \item \textbf{More detailed descriptions of analytical tasks.} Users' difficulties in mapping real analytical questions to low-level tasks might be because of the lack of analysis goals, such as summarize, compare, and explore~\cite{brehmer2013multi}.
 Comparing distribution and summarizing distribution might require visualization designs that are different in visual encodings and layouts.
 Besides, graph-related tasks are not investigated in depth.
-Therefore, we decide to incorporate additional task taxonomies with multiple levels to improve the specification. \end{compactenum}
+Therefore, we decided to incorporate additional task taxonomies with multiple levels. \end{enumerate}